-Sweet potato muffins are a perfect fall treat!
+Sweet potato cupcakes are a perfect fall treat!
 Top them with mini marshmallows to recreate the flavor of a sweet potato casserole.

-The muffins are moist, loaded with spices, and sweetened with a mix of sugar and maple syrup.
-Although they are technically muffins, I treat them as cupcakes.
-I included them in my list of favorite fall cupcakes and in my suggestions for the best cupcakes for Thanksgiving.
+The cupcakes are moist, loaded with spices, and sweetened with a mix of sugar and maple syrup.
+I included them in my list of favorite fall cupcakes and I put them up there among my best cupcakes for Thanksgiving.

 They also freeze really well (before you put the marshmallows on) and you can pop them out to enjoy for snack time any day!

-What Are the Ingredients in Sweet Potato Muffins?
+What Are the Ingredients in Sweet Potato Cupcakes?

-Sweet potato muffins use basic muffin ingredients like flour, salt, baking soda, and oil, but also have a few special ingredients:
+Sweet potato cupcakes use basic cupcakes ingredients like flour, salt, baking soda, and oil, but also have a few special ingredients:

 - Canned sweet potato puree – Canned sweet potato puree should be easy to find in most grocery stores.
 If you have your own homemade sweet potato puree in the house or leftover mashed sweet potatoes, you can also use those.
 If your mashed sweet potatoes have already been sweetened, you’ll want to reduce the amount of sugar in the recipe.

-- Nutmeg and cinnamon – I put a full tablespoon of cinnamon and two teaspoons of nutmeg into the muffin batter.
-This gives the muffins a nice spiced flavor.
+- Nutmeg and cinnamon – I put a full tablespoon of cinnamon and two teaspoons of nutmeg into the cupcake batter.
+This gives the cupcakes a nice spiced flavor.
 If you like other spices, you can add them as well.
 Try adding ginger, allspice, or cloves.

 - Maple syrup – The maple flavor goes really well with the sweet potato.
 I recommend using pure maple syrup, but if you only have maple-flavored syrup in the house, that will work as well.